ErikoX/kaboom-template-gh/README.md

   > Contains main.js, the javascript file which will get bundled.
 You can add more javascript files and have the main.js file import them.
 - dist (folder)
   > Contains the bundled "dist.js" and the index.html file.

+** NPM SCRIPTS **
+- `runServer` starts the index.js file.
+- `testServer` starts the index.js file with nodemon (You can install nodemon with `npm i -g nodemon`)
+- `buildJs` bundles and minifies your javascript file.
+- `noMinifyJs` is the same as buildJs, but skips the minifying process.

+** SETUP **
+1. Use the template to create a new repository
+2. Clone your new repository
+3. Run `npm install` to install all the required packages
+4. Edit dist/index.html or src/main.js
+5/6.
+Run the `buildJs` npm script and then run `runServer` to start hosting.

+*Additional info: The buildJs script is set to watch-mode.
+You only have to run it once and it will always bundle your javascript when you change something.
+It can also throw Javascript errors.*